 Rocket DoctorBook a virtual appointment and see an Ontario doctor for psychological and mental health concerns the same day, covered by OHIP.

-Medical Psychotherapy Association CanadaFind a General Practitioner that provides psychotherapy.
+Medical Psychotherapy Association CanadaFind a General Practitioner who provides psychotherapy.

 Wellness Recovery Action Plan (WRAP)WRAP is an education and planning tool for mental health recovery, helping you discover your own simple and safe wellness tools and identify when you need to use them.